 Emily serves on the Forest Preserves of Cook County Conservation and Policy Council, the Leadership Greater Chicago Fellows Association Board, the Chicago Metropolitan Agency for Planning Economic Development Committee, the LISC Chicago Advisory Board, and is President-elect of Jewish Reconstructionist Congregation of Evanston (JRC).
 She has a B.A. from Oberlin College and an M.A. from the University of Chicago.
 Emily’s experience is informed by her hearing loss, and she is a proud member of ADA 25 Advancing Leadership.

-Areas of Expertise: Development, Marketing/PR, Organizational Development/Human Resources, Program Development, Public Policy
+Expertise: Development, Marketing/PR, Organizational Development/Human Resources, Program Development, Public Policy

 Interests: Disability Rights, Other, Sports & Recreation